50 Interesting Sex Facts You Probably Didn’t Know

 A sense of humor is the sexiest attribute

-Farting during sexytimes happens!
+Farting during sex happens!
 So does falling off the bed, belching, losing a contact, and making a wide variety of bizarre noises.
 Bodies are weird!
 So don’t take yourself too seriously during the act.
-“While sex should be passionate, it should also be fun so don’t be afraid to smile and even laugh during sex, especially at the occasional mishap,” says Jonathan Bennett, a certified counselor, author, and relationship coach at The Popular Man.
+“While sex should be passionate, it should also be fun—so don’t be afraid to smile and even laugh during sex, especially at the occasional mishap,” says Jonathan Bennett, a certified counselor, author, and relationship coach at The Popular Man.
 “Be so comfortable with each other that you’re both able to experience a whole range of emotions during sex.”
-Don’t miss 48 simple ways to improve your sex life.

 Sex should never hurt